harshitabha/WEB102-S24-P5-Data-Dash/README.md

 <!-- Replace this with whatever GIF tool you used! -->

 ## Notes
 For this project, I ran into several challenges.
-Here are the challenges I faced
+Here are the challenges I faced:
 * Difficulty figuring out how to remove the filters from the filtered list.
-It was easier to figure out how to remove all the filters but removing individual ones was difficult
+It was easier to figure out how to remove all the filters but removing individual ones was difficult.
+To resolve this I created a state variable that stored both the filtered list of cards, and the original result of cards from the API.
-* Determining what URL parameters I had to use to randomize the cards that are fetched every time and the number of cards fetched because the MTG API documentation was a little confusing
+* Determining what URL parameters I had to use to randomize the cards that are fetched every time and the number of cards fetched due to the MTG API documentation being confusing.
-* Making sure the right state values were passed through properly because I lifted the state up to the App-level component
+* Making sure the right state values were passed through properly because I lifted the state up to the App-level component.
+Due to this I had to pass through any onClick handlers and state variables.
-* Figuring out the best way to organize the data in a table setup (I ended up utilizing a flexbox to do this)
+* Figuring out the best way to organize the data in a table setup (I ended up utilizing a flexbox to do this).

 ## License